nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 from current sources and memory.
 The baseline source is the earliest version of JTSArjuna I could find, which is also in the repository elsewhere.

-This is hear not for future development (for that, find a version of Narayana) but so that we don't lose a point in time which is important from a historical perspective.
+This is here not for future development (for that, find a version of Narayana) but so that we don't lose a point in time which is important from a historical perspective.

 Differences to the original: